nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `v/` denotes if the item to be deleted is an elderly’s details or the elderly’s corresponding visit. **This is optional to include.** The presence of v/ indicates that it is the elderly’s visit that is to be deleted, while its exclusion indicates that it is the elderly’s details that is to be deleted.

 Examples:
-* `delete 1` deletes the elderly’s details of the elderly at list index 1.
+* `delete 1`
+  > Deletes the elderly’s details of the elderly at list index 1.
-* `delete v/ 1` deletes the elderly’s visit of the elderly at list index 1.
+* `delete v/ 1`
+  > Deletes the elderly’s visit of the elderly at list index 1.

 ### Edit an elderly : `edit`